Pulau Ubin guide

 - Cash – most stores on the island only accept cash.
 The nearest ATM is at Changi Village Hawker Centre, a 1-minute walk from the mainland jetty.

-For more outdoor adventures, also check out:
+For more outdoor activities in Singapore, also check out:

 - Guide to Macritchie